openframeworks/ofBook/chapters/memory/chapter.md

 If for example, we have a variable that defines the position of something we are going to draw, and we fail to initialize that variable, it will lead to that object being drawn anywhere.

-Now, most objects have default constructors that will initialize their value to, for example 0, so in the case of objects it's usually not necessary to give them a value.
+Now, most objects have default constructors that will initialize their value to, for example `0`, so in the case of objects it's usually not necessary to give them a value.

 What happens when we use an uninitialized pointer?
-Well, since a pointer contains a memory address, if the value we get in that memory area points to an address that doesn't belong to our program and we try to retrieve or modify the value stored in that address, the OS will kill our application with a segmentation fault signal.
+Well, since a pointer contains a memory address, if the value we get in that memory area points to an address that doesn't belong to our program, and we try to retrieve or modify the value stored in that address, the OS will kill our application with a segmentation fault signal.

 Back to pointers.
 We've seen that we can create a pointer like: